Bellarmine-Head/AddRequiredModifierToCSharpAutoProperties/README.md

 This is crude stuff, but effective.

+You could point out myriad problems with the logic, and you'd be right.
+But it helped me get most of the way there.

 Re-build your solution, and deal with edge cases where `required` should be removed - or - cases where the new keyword has found genuine "bugs" where a property should be initialized, but isn't being initialized.

 Sometimes the `[SetsRequiredMembers]` attribute should be applied to constructors.